This is a hands-on walkthrough and review of the Kamado Joe Junior, a portable ceramic grill, to help you decide if one is right for you.

 Outside the cooker, we’ve got the stand, the top vent, and the lid-mounted thermometer.

 Kamado Joe kindly provides an ash tool for cleaning out ash from the bottom and a grill gripper for moving your hot grate when you need to add more charcoal.

 Putting the grill together is very easy indeed.
 In fact, it arrives pretty much assembled with the main body of the grill in one piece, the lid and base already joined by a hinge and the metal banding on each half.

 To assemble, you just need to unwrap things, then place a few items inside the grill in the correct order.

-First of all, remove the crate lid, exposing the top of the grill.
+First, remove the crate lid, exposing the top of the grill.
 Remove the outer packaging.

 Next, empty all the innards of the grill and set them aside.
 Remove the outer cardboard box surrounding the grill, and then remove the polystyrene packaging and accessory boxes from underneath the grill.

-Now lift up and remove the Joe Jr from inside the stand.
+Now lift and remove the Joe Jr from inside the stand.
 Unwrap the stand…and this is probably the most tedious and time-consuming bit of the whole task, as it’s pretty well and tightly wrapped.
 But 2 or 3 minutes, and you’re done.

 You can now place the Joe Jr into its stand.

 Now open the grill, and place the components inside in this order: